 Keep Car Windows Frost-Free

 Scraping frost off your windshield is one of the biggest irritants of winter in a cold climate.
 Rubbing alcohol can keep the frost away.
-Just mix 1 part rubbing alcohol together with 8 parts water and apply the solution to your car windows to prevent frost from forming on them.
+Just mix one part rubbing alcohol together with eight parts water and apply the solution to your car windows to prevent frost from forming on them.
 To maintain effectiveness, repeat the process each time you wash your car and after heavy rainstorms.

 06 of 10

 Using hand sanitizer is an all-around good idea.
 You can easily make your own at home with rubbing alcohol and aloe vera gel.
 Just mix 2/3 cup of rubbing alcohol with 1/3 cup of aloe vera gel, and voila.
 If you like, add a few drops of essential oil for a more pleasant fragrance.

 Tackle that grease buildup on your stove, countertops, and cabinets by wiping them down with a sponge or rag that's been soaked in rubbing alcohol.
 It's quick, easy, and effective.Continue to 9 of 10 below.

 09 of 10

 Freshen the air in your home with an all-natural room spray that you made yourself.
 Start with rubbing alcohol and add any fragrance you like.

 Combine rubbing alcohol with water and vinegar, and you'll have a glass cleaner that performs just as well as anything you can buy at the store.
 Use 1 cup rubbing alcohol, 1 cup water, and 1 tablespoon vinegar, combine in a spray bottle and you're good to go.
 Just be careful not to use vinegar products on stone surfaces.